preetham2203/preetham2203/README.md

 ## About Me

-Full Stack Developer with 9+ months of production experience building React.js + TypeScript frontends and Django REST APIs.
+Full Stack Developer with 1+ Years of production experience building React.js + TypeScript frontends and Django REST APIs.
 Delivered **InstaCare** — a 3-portal Healthcare Management Platform (Patient, Admin, Doctor) with 25+ screens, Razorpay payment integration, Leaflet maps, and real-time slot booking.
 Also built **EventHub**, a full-stack event management system from database design to live deployment.

 - 🏥 Built **InstaCare** — 25+ screens, 40+ REST API endpoints, Razorpay + Leaflet.js
 - ⚡ Reduced bundle size by ~28% and list render time from ~800ms to ~120ms